 All degree programs offered by Austin Peay State University, as listed in this BULLETIN, are approved for veterans' training.
 The Office of Veterans Affairs (OVA) must certify each VA recipient's training to the US Department of Veterans Affairs (DVA) before any payments can be made.
 APSU has two OVA's: Ellington Student Services Building, Room 216 for Main Campus; and SSG Glenn H English, Jr. Army Education Center, Bldg.
 202, Room 137 for Austin Peay State University Center at Fort Campbell.
 The OVA maintains all necessary forms for active duty service persons, reservists, and veterans.
-To apply for DVA educational benefits, and any questions relating to DVA educational training at APSU should be directed to the OVA.
-However, the OVA does not make decisions on eligibility for DVA educational benefits, or on the amount and length of entitlement a student is eligible under those benefits.
-To receive a formal decision, the student must file a claim with the DVA, who makes final determination on eligibility and payment amount. claims should be filed through the appropriate APSU OVA, so that copies are maintained in the student's APSU file.
+To apply for DVA educational benefits and any questions relating to DVA educational training at APSU should be directed to the OVA.
+However, the OVA does not make decisions on eligibility for DVA educational benefits or on the amount and length of entitlement a student is eligible under those benefits.
+To receive a formal decision, the student must file a claim with the DVA, who makes final determination on eligibility and payment amount.
+All claims should be filed through the appropriate APSU OVA, so that copies are maintained in the student's APSU file.
 The programs under which the student may be eligible for DVA educational benefits are listed below.
 To determine specific eligibility requirements, direct questions to the OVA or to the DVA at 1-888-GIBILL-1 (1-888-442-4551).

-- A. Montgomery GI Bill Chapter 30 - B. Vocational Rehabilitation Services Chapter 31 - C. Post-Vietnam Era Veterans' Educational Assistance Program (VEAP) - Chapter 32 - D. Survivors' and Dependents' Educational Assistance Program Chapter 35 - E. Montgomery GI Bill Selected Reserve Educational Assistance Program -Chapter 1606 - F. Restored Entitlement Program for survivors (REPS) Section 156 - G. Section 901 (Educational Assistance Test Program) - H. Section 903 (Educational Assistance Pilot Program, noncontributory VEAP)
+- Α. Montgomery GI Bill - Active Duty Educational Assistance Program (MGIB-AD) - Chapter 30 - Vocational Rehabilitation Services Chapter 31 В - Post-Vietnam Era Veterans' Educational Assistance Program C. (VEAP) - Chapter 32 - Survivors' and Dependents' Educational Assistance Program D (DEA) - Chapter 35 - E Montgomery GI Bill - Selected Reserve Educational Assistance Program (MGIB-SR) - Chapter 1606 - F. Montgomery GI Bill - Selected Reserve Educational Assistance for Supporting Contingency Operations and certain Other Operations - Chapter 1607 - G Restored Entitlement Program for Survivors (REPS) - Section 156 - H. Educational Assistance Test Program Section 901 - Educational Assistance Pilot Program (noncontributory VEAP) -Section 903